 Your business must comply with the relevant requirements of the Health Insurance Portability and Accountability Act (HIPAA).

-HIPAA has many sections and requirements.
-You should be knowledgeable about the Act and how it impacts your business.
-Be sure that you stay up to date on any changes and/ or updates to HIPAA.
+The Health Insurance Portability and Accountability Act (HIPAA) has many sections and requirements.
+You should be knowledgeable about the Act and its applicability to your business.
+Make sure you stay up to date on any changes and/ or updates to HIPAA.
 Examples of compliance include:

 Use the Patient Acknowledgement form in the online Resource Kit to document that information has been provided to patients.

 Your business must make reasonable physical accommodations for your employees and patients.

 Your business must comply with applicable requirements of the Americans with Disabilities Act (ADA) ada.gov.
 You should seek out ways to become knowledgeable about how ADA applies to your business.
 You need to make reasonable physical accommodations for your employees and patients.
 Examples include: